-If your baby has acne, chances are they have whiteheads too.
+If baby has baby acne, chances are they have whiteheads too.
 Newborns are prone to developing bumps on their skin as they adjust to their new surroundings.
-Read on to find out the tips to treat or handle it.

 What are whiteheads?